Integrated Major Transit Station Area Study for Central Oshawa

 Share on Facebook Share on Twitter Share on Linkedin Email this link

 A Master Land Use Plan and Area-specific Transportation Master Plan for the Central Oshawa Major Transit Station Area (M.T.S.A.) is underway.
 The M.T.S.A.
-Study Area is centered on the future Central Oshawa GO Station site located at 500 Howard Street, situated on the south side of the Canadian Pacific Rail corridor approximately midway between Simcoe Street South and Ritson Road South.
+Study Area is centered on the future Central Oshawa GO Station site located at 500 Howard Street, situated on the south side of the Canadian Pacific Rail corridor approximately midway between Simcoe St. S. and Ritson Rd.
+S.

-The City of Oshawa invites community members to provide their feedback on three land use alternatives, which have been developed for the Study Area surrounding the proposed Central Oshawa GO Station.
+The City of Oshawa invites community members to provide their feedback on a preferred land use alternative, a transportation evaluation of alternative solutions, and an updated land use plan and draft urban design guidelines for the Study Area surrounding the planned Central Oshawa GO Station.

 Have your say!

-• View the project background and complete the feedback form online or on paper at Service Oshawa, located at City Hall (50 Centre St. S.).
+• View the project background and complete an online feedback form here on Connect Oshawa by clicking on this link or scrolling down and selecting "COMPLETE FORM".
+Paper copies are also available at Service Oshawa, located at City Hall (50 Centre St. S.).

 • The meeting will occur in an in-person format and will also be streamed virtually.

-• In-person at Oshawa City Hall, C Wing Committee Room (50 Centre St. S., enter from the main south entrance)
+• In-person at Oshawa City Hall, C Wing Committee Room (50 Centre St. S., enter from the main south entrance and immediately turn right)

 • The presentation will be available to view on Connect Oshawa.

 A Master Land Use Plan and Area-specific Transportation Master Plan for the Central Oshawa Major Transit Station Area (M.T.S.A.) is underway.
 The M.T.S.A.
-Study Area is centered on the future Central Oshawa GO Station site located at 500 Howard Street, situated on the south side of the Canadian Pacific Rail corridor approximately midway between Simcoe Street South and Ritson Road South.
+Study Area is centered on the future Central Oshawa GO Station site located at 500 Howard Street, situated on the south side of the Canadian Pacific Rail corridor approximately midway between Simcoe St. S. and Ritson Rd.
+S.

-The City of Oshawa invites community members to provide their feedback on three land use alternatives, which have been developed for the Study Area surrounding the proposed Central Oshawa GO Station.
+The City of Oshawa invites community members to provide their feedback on a preferred land use alternative, a transportation evaluation of alternative solutions, and an updated land use plan and draft urban design guidelines for the Study Area surrounding the planned Central Oshawa GO Station.

 Have your say!

-• View the project background and complete the feedback form online or on paper at Service Oshawa, located at City Hall (50 Centre St. S.).
+• View the project background and complete an online feedback form here on Connect Oshawa by clicking on this link or scrolling down and selecting "COMPLETE FORM".
+Paper copies are also available at Service Oshawa, located at City Hall (50 Centre St. S.).

 • The meeting will occur in an in-person format and will also be streamed virtually.

-• In-person at Oshawa City Hall, C Wing Committee Room (50 Centre St. S., enter from the main south entrance)
+• In-person at Oshawa City Hall, C Wing Committee Room (50 Centre St. S., enter from the main south entrance and immediately turn right)

 • The presentation will be available to view on Connect Oshawa.